Put your savings plan into effect with a high interest earning account from P&N Bank.

 - Budgeting Account.
 With this account you can keep your expense money separate from your everyday cash, ensuring that all of your bills are being paid on time.
 The same debit card is used to access money at ATMs as your transaction account or you can use internet banking to take care of your needs.

-What high interest savings accounts are offered by Police and Nurses Bank?
+What high interest savings accounts are offered by P&N Bank?

 - Hi Saver.
 Designed for accounts with balances of over $5,000, you will earn a bonus rate on top of the already competitive rate for the first four months after the account has been opened.
 There are no terms or regular deposit conditions to meet, and you are able to access your money at call through internet banking.